 “Although we didn’t quite know what to expect at the training, we soon felt very welcomed and it was a chance to meet other couples starting out and making the first steps towards becoming foster carers”.

 “The trainer was quick to put you at ease, it didn’t feel like a classroom lesson, and there was lots of valuable input and fun activities that gave you more of an insight of the role of a foster carer.
 The statistics were quite a revelation of just how many young people are in need of a loving, nurturing, supportive family unit”.

 “Great support throughout and we came away with knowing so much over the three days, we both said we could’ve quite easily have stayed the whole week, we were keen to learn so much more!”

-Find out more about Our Training
+Find out more about our training for foster carers

 By Rose Griffiths, Carer Engagement Officer with Fostering Solutions